Modeling the spatial growth of cities: Urban expansion

-\paragraph*{Automobile dependency:} The spatial separation between residential areas, workplaces, shopping centers, and recreational facilities in sprawling urban forms makes the use of private automobiles virtually indispensable.
-The limited availability of public transportation options and the lack of mixed-use developments exacerbate this dependency.
-As a result, sprawling cities tend to exhibit higher levels of traffic congestion, air pollution, and greenhouse gas emissions, alongside greater energy consumption and reduced opportunities for active transportation such as walking or cycling \cite{ewing1997los}.
+\paragraph*{Automobile dependency:} The spatial separation between residential areas, workplaces, shopping centers, and recreational facilities in sprawling urban forms makes the use of private automobiles almost indispensable.
+Limited public transportation options and the prevalence of single-use zoning further reinforce this dependency.
+As a consequence, sprawling cities typically experience higher levels of traffic congestion, air pollution, greenhouse gas emissions, and overall energy consumption, while also offering fewer opportunities for active modes of transportation such as walking or cycling \cite{ewing1997los}.

-\paragraph*{Inadequate planning and governance:} Urban sprawl is frequently associated with weak or fragmented planning frameworks, where multiple jurisdictions and private interests operate without a unified vision for sustainable urban development.
-The absence of comprehensive, long-term planning often leads to inconsistent zoning regulations, redundant infrastructure, and land use segregation.
-This disjointed approach can result in social and economic disparities between neighborhoods, environmental degradation, and inefficient land consumption \cite{downs1999realities}.
+\paragraph*{Inadequate planning and governance:} Urban sprawl is often associated with fragmented or weak planning frameworks in which multiple jurisdictions and private actors operate without a unified strategy for urban development.
+The absence of coordinated long-term planning can lead to inconsistent zoning regulations, redundant infrastructure investments, and segregated land-use patterns.
+These dynamics may exacerbate social and economic inequalities while contributing to inefficient land consumption \cite{downs1999realities}.

-Urban sprawl thus encompasses a wide array of spatial, social, and economic processes that collectively contribute to the inefficient and often unsustainable expansion of urban areas.
-Understanding its causes and consequences is essential for developing more resilient and equitable urban planning strategies that balance growth with environmental preservation and social cohesion.
+Urban sprawl thus represents a specific and widely discussed form of urban expansion characterized by dispersed development, automobile dependence, and fragmented land-use patterns.
+Understanding its mechanisms and consequences is crucial for developing urban policies that balance growth with environmental considerations, infrastructure efficiency, and social equity.